Trepan-Debuggers/remake/doc/readthedocs/debugger/commands/os/pwd.rst

 **pwd**

-Print working directory.
+Print the working directory.

-By default, this is the working directory for in any commands that run from the build.
+By default, this is the working directory for any commands that run from the build.

 .. seealso::